Next course: 19 February 2022 to 19 February 2022

 Early booking discount & concessions

-Early Booking – Book early to get 10% reduction on the full price course fee (usually two weeks before the course start date, but may vary).
+Book early to get 10% reduction on the full price course fee.
+See the date at top right of this page (usually two weeks before the course start date, but may vary).

 UK based students, NHS workers and people on some means-tested benefits are eligible to claim the concessionary rate.
 Evidence is required, such as a student card, NHS staff card or benefit letter.
 The concession rate is only available to UK residents.